-- 8.1 Data Analysis in Transportation: Research the use of data in the transportation career fields.
+- 8.1-Data Analysis in Transportation: Research the use of data in the transportation career fields.
 Include data that is generated internally by businesses, and externally by local communities, state, and the nation.
-Explore examples of how data is used, including the following: - a. customer/client use of products and services in aviation, - b. demographics of end users of aviation services and facilities, - c. community, state, and national statistics related to aviation, and - d. data that must be reported to another activity that impacts aviation. - 8.2 Ethical Artificial Intelligence (AI): Explore the ethical implications of AI usage through interactive discussions and case studies, learning to identify bias, ensure fairness, and protect privacy in AI systems.
-Develop critical thinking skills to evaluate the societal impact of AI technologies, while fostering a sense of responsibility and ethical decision-making in the use of AI tools.
+Explore examples of how data is used, including the following: - i. customer/client use of products and services in aviation, - j. demographics of end users of aviation services and facilities, - k. community, state, and national statistics related to aviation, and - I. data that must be reported to another activity that impacts aviation. - 8.2-Ethical Artificial Intelligence (AI): Explore the ethical implications of AI usage through interactive discussions and case studies, learning to identify bias, ensure fairness, and protect privacy in AI systems.
+Develop critical thinking skills to evaluate the societal impact of AI technologies, while fostering a sense of responsibility and ethical decision-making in the ir own-use of AI tools.

-- P21: Partnership for 21st Century Skills - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.
+- P21: Partnership for 21st Century Skills Framework for 21st Century Learning - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.